sindresorhus/shell-history/readme.md

 ### shellHistory()

-Returns an array of commands.
+Get an array of commands.

 On Windows it will always be an empty array as command history is not persisted there.

+### shellHistory.path()

+Get the path of the file containing the shell history.

+### shellHistory.parse(string)

+Parse a shell history string into an array of commands.

 ## Related